Kaaval (2021 film): Plot

 Having no other way, Anthony decides to go to Thambaan for help.
-The next day, the police inform Rachel and Alex that Anthony was involved in an car accident which killed him.
+The next day, the police inform Rachel and Alex that Anthony was involved in a car accident which killed him.
 George comes to their house and harasses Rachel.
 Rachel tries to commit suicide but is stopped by Alex.
 Alex decided to go to Thambaan for help.
 He goes to Thambaan's house and explains the situation to him.
 Thambaan asks him to bring Rachel and live in his house as he can't go back to the village, but Alex refuses and goes back to his house.
 Thambaan changes his mind and comes to the village to protect Rachel and Alex from George's men.
 Thambaan once again asks Rachel and Alex to come with him to his house but they refuse.
 Thambaan and Alex go to George and asks him for more time to repay the money where George blackmails them by telling that he has a video of Rachel bathing on his phone and if Rachel does not marry him, he will release the video online.

 Thambaan is enraged and pounds him, where he takes the house's deed from George while also deleting the video from his phone.
 Rachel who was previously on odds with Thambaan warms up to him.
 Thambaan and Rachel go to a market together where Madhu, who is also at the market, starts a fight with Thambaan and subdues him.
 He arrest's a weakened Thambaan and releases him a day later.
 Rachel wakes up to see a weak Thambaan bleeding.
 She takes him to the hospital.
 Thambaan is released a few days later and he manages to convince James's parents to put the wedding back on.
 Thambaan finds out from Arivandakshan that on the day of the accident, Anthony was thrown out of his jeep by Madhu, so he boards a taxi.
 The taxi driver's name is Thomas.